-Between the Lines: A Work in Progress – Between the Lines is a mixed-genre artistic collaboration about the reflections of three people (a gay female, black male, Latino male) who reconnect as they look back on how they matured physically, emotionally and spiritually when growing up together.
+Between the Lines – Between the Lines is a mixed-genre artistic collaboration about the reflections of three people (a gay female, black male, Latino male) who reconnect as they look back on how they matured physically, emotionally and spiritually when growing up together.
 As they share the paths they have taken, their journeys become an examination of the universal truths that encompass all of us in seeking identity and purpose.
 The work asks questions about race, heritage and gender in an emerging America that is challenging old stereotypes and looking past the dividing line between fear and acceptance, and personal responsibility and victimization.
 The diverse cast of actors, dancers, and spoken word and rap artists are accompanied by a trumpet, cello, violin and drums as they address questions about the driving nature of what we carry from our past that both haunt and strengthen us.

 Lenox Street Project – Lenox Street Project created by the teens at the Lenox Street Housing Project with the staff of Anna Myer and Dancers.
 The work is a mixed- genre performance, spoken word, rap, dance, voice, cello and trumpet performed with members of AMAD.
 The work gives voice to inner-city youth and their community.